vilardellsalles/TJO-astrometry/README.md

 ```
 icat gaia-imgqs <images>
-icat gaia-update --imgqs [0099|209] <images with invalid IMQS>
+icat gaia-update --imgqs 0099 <images with invalid IMQS>
 icat gaia-reduce *
 icat light-curve *_catalog/*.dat
 ```

 IMGQS is a keyword inserted in the FITS header after ```gaia-imgqs``` that contains several quality indicators.
-All the images used are valid and, hence, the IMGQS can be updated with either 0099 (science images) or 209 (calibration images).
+All the science images used are valid and, hence, the images with invalid IMGQS can be updated with 0099.

-## Reduction details
+## Flats availability

-### HD 98712
+I have observed the following issues regarding flats availability:

-I have observed that the focus position for this object is not constant and several images where obtained with a different focus:
+* **HD 98712.** The focus position for this object is not constant and several images were obtained with a different focus:

 | focus | images   |
 | ----- | -------- |